pungggi/mouse_gestures/README.md

 - `actions`: Array of command objects, each containing:
   - `command`: The VS Code command ID to execute (required)
   - `description`: Optional description of what the command does
-  - `waitForCompletion`: Whether to wait for the command to complete before executing the next one (only applies in sequential mode)
+  - `waitSeconds`: Number of seconds to wait before executing the next command (only applies in sequential mode, must be a positive integer)
   - `args`: Optional array of arguments to pass to the command

 This should allow you to work with the extension, but if you want to go deeper then read further: